top of page

 With an extensive background in dance, Eric has taught and choreographed for high school, collegiate, and New York City stages, including Fredonia State University, Stagedoor Manor, Cortland City Ballet, and the Alvin Ailey Citigroup Theatre.
 His "innovative choreography" (Buffalo ArtVoice) has been seen in musical theatre, opera, and concert dance productions across New York.

-Dr. Rubinstein is a member of College Music Society, NAfME, and ACDA, where he also serves as the NY-ACDA Repertoire & Resources co-chair for LGBTQIA+ Choral Music.
+A participating member in several professional organizations, Dr. Rubinstein has served as the New York- ACDA Repertoire & Resources co-chair for LGBTQIA+ Choral Music from 2021-2025.
 He holds a D.M.A. in Choral Conducting with a minor in Music Education from Louisiana State University, a M.M. in Choral Conducting from Michigan State University, and a B.Mus. in Music Education with a minor in Dance from the State University of New York at Fredonia.

 IWA_6396.jpeg